petrobras/ross/paper/paper.md

 manner.

 ROSS allows the construction of rotor models and their numerical simulation.
 Shaft elements, as a default, are modeled with the Timoshenko beam theory [@Hutchinson2001], which considers shear and rotary inertia effects, and discretized by means of the Finite Element Method [@friswell2010dynamics].
 Disks are assumed to be rigid bodies, thus their strain energy is not taken into account.
 And bearings/seals are included as linear stiffness/damping coefficients.

 After defining the element matrices and assembling the global matrices of the system, ROSS draws the rotor geometry, runs simulations, and obtains results in the form of graphics.
-It performs several analyses, such as static analysis, Campbell Diagram, mode shapes, frequency response, and time response.
+It performs several analyses, such as static analysis, Campbell Diagram [@Ritto2011], mode shapes, frequency response, and time response.

 The general form of the equation for the system, after matrix assembly is